 It is recommended that beach owners have a Beach Safety Plan in place to identify monitoring parameters, and to respond quickly to changes in water quality and conditions, including posting advisories.

 Monitoring beach water may include sampling for the presence of E. coli.
 The bacteria E. coli is commonly found in feces of warm blooded animals (including humans), and may indicate the presence of pathogens that can cause illness.
 The sample is considered unsatisfactory if the previous 5 samples contain an average ≥ 200 E. coli/100 mL or if a single sample contains over 400 E. coli/100 mL.

-Note: if a beach is not listed, it means the beach is not routinely sampled.
+Note: If a beach is not listed in the search that means the beach is not routinely sampled